gporais/gXipmsg/README.txt

 on all *nix platforms with as much as possible no need of modifiyng anything, as inspired by the O'Reilly book and sample codes.

-The main goal for this project is to utilize the fast and easy file transfer on any *nix system between other platforms without setting up NFS,SAMBA or other client-server apps for this purpose.
-Current release is ALPHA.
+The main goal for this project is to utilize the fast and easy file transfer on any *nix system between other platforms without setting up NFS,FTP,SAMBA or other client-server apps for this purpose.

-APLHA release: (done)
+Release history:

+BETA 1.0:
+	* Very fast download of multiple files
+	* Optimized memory handling
+	* Optimized widget handling
+	* Optimized UDP/TCP handling

+ALPHA 1.0:
+	* More stable and bug fixes
+	* Enhanced GUI
+	* Enhance architecture to support all UNIX flavors

+APLHA:
 	* Messaging thru UDP protocol
 	* Can broadcast message to specific people

-BETA release: (next)
-	* File/folder transfer thru TCP

 gXipmsg was tested on the following:
 1. Intel x86:
 	* Windows XP through Cygwin
 	* Solaris 10 through VMWare